apache/nuttx/configs/sama5d4-ek/README.txt

     6a.
 General build directions (boot from SD card):

+        A. Build with no symbol table
         $ cd nuttx                          : Go to the NuttX build directory
         $ tools/configure.sh sama5d4-ek/kernel  : Establish this configuration
         $ export PATH=???:$PATH             : Set up the PATH variable
         $ make                              : Build the kerne with a dummy ROMFS image : This should create the nuttx ELF

+        B. Create the export package
         $ make export                       : Create the kernel export package : You should have a file like : nuttx-export-*.zip

+        C. Build the file system image at apps/bin
         $ cd apps/                          : Go to the apps/ directory
         $ tools/mkimport.sh -x <zip-file>   : Use the full path to nuttx-export-*.zip
         $ make import                       : This will build the file system.

+        D. Create the symbol table from the apps/bin
+        $ tools/mksymtab.sh bin import/symtab.c
+        $ ar rcs ../nuttx/binfmt/libbinfmt.a import/symtab.o

+        NOTE: There are many ways to create symbol tables.
+The above will create the minimal symbol tabled needed.

+        E. Reconfigure and rebuild NuttX

+          Enable the following in the configuration:
+            CONFIG_EXECFUNCS_HAVE_SYMTAB=y
+            CONFIG_EXECFUNCS_SYMTAB_ARRAY="g_symtab"
+            CONFIG_EXEDFUNCS_NSYMBOLS_VAR="g_nsymbols"
+            CONFIG_USER_INITPATH="/bin/init"

+        $ cd nuttx/                         : Rebuild the system with the correct
+        $ make clean_context all            : symbol table

-      You will then need to copy the files from apps/bin to an SD card to create the bootable SD card.
+      You will then need to copy the files from apps/bin to an SD card or USB FLASH drive to create the bootable SD card.

+      But how does the SD card/USB drive get mounted?
+This must be done in board-specific logic before the 'init' program is started.

     6b.
 General build directions (boot from ROMFS image):

+        A. Build with dummy ROMFS file system image and no symbol table
         $ tools/configure.sh sama5d4-ek/kernel  : Establish this configuration
         $ export PATH=???:$PATH             : Set up the PATH variable
         $ touch configs/sama5d4-ek/include/boot_romfsimg.h
         $ make                              : Build the kernel with a dummy ROMFS image : This should create the nuttx ELF

+        B. Create the export package
         $ make export                       : Create the kernel export package : You should have a file like : nuttx-export-*.zip
+        C. Build the file system image at apps/bin
         $ cd apps/                          : Go to the apps/ directory
         $ tools/mkimport.sh -x <zip-file>   : Use the full path to nuttx-export-*.zip
         $ make import                       : This will build the file system

+        D. Create the ROMFS file system image
         $ tools/mkromfsimg.sh               : Create the real ROMFS image
         $ mv boot_romfsimg.h ../nuttx/configs/sama5d4-ek/include/boot_romfsimg.h

+        E. Create the symbol table from the apps/bin
+        $ tools/mksymtab.sh bin import/symtab.c
+        $ ar rcs ../nuttx/binfmt/libbinfmt.a import/symtab.o

+        NOTE: There are many ways to create symbol tables.
+The above will create the minimal symbol tabled needed.

+        F. Reconfigure and rebuild NuttX

+          Enable the following in the configuration:
+            CONFIG_EXECFUNCS_HAVE_SYMTAB=y
+            CONFIG_EXECFUNCS_SYMTAB_ARRAY="g_symtab"
+            CONFIG_EXEDFUNCS_NSYMBOLS_VAR="g_nsymbols"
+            CONFIG_USER_INITPATH="/bin/init"

         $ cd nuttx/                         : Rebuild the system with the correct
-        $ make clean_context all            : ROMFS file system
+        $ make clean_context all            : ROMFS file system and symbol table

+      But how does the ROMFS file system get mounted?
+This must be done in board-specific logic before the 'init' program is started.

     STATUS: